5gasp/NetworkAppControl-MiniAPI/README.md

 cd ~/NetworkAppControl-MiniAPI/
 ```

-3. Now, we need to install the miniAPI requirements.
+3. Now, you need to install the miniAPI requirements.
 This can be done on the host or using a virtual environment.
+The following commands may be used to install the miniAPI requirements in an Ubuntu 22.04.
+If you use a different OS, you may need to follow an alternative approach.

 * On host:
 ```bash